zhenging/pols202/notes/09/exam_3_public_opinion_and_political_participation.md

 + Use the questions on pg 1 to guide your reading of Morone & Kersh Cp.
 6
 + Additionally, choose from the following questions to prepare your Forum write‐up.

 1\.
 Discuss the factors affecting Political Socialization.
-Do you agree with Morone and Kersh’s assertions of the influences that affect how one thinks politically?
+Do you agree with Morone and Kersh's assertions of the influences that affect how one thinks politically?
 > p.187

 + Political Socialization